• Skip to primary navigation

 Frozen mango chunks!

-You can find organic chopped mango chunks pretty much in any large superstore these days, or you can chop a couple of mangos and freeze in one layer the night before.
+You can find chopped mango chunks pretty much in any large superstore these days, or you can chop a couple of mangos and freeze them in one layer the night before.

 All you have to do is add frozen mango chunks in a powerful food processor.

-Press high-speed and slowly pour in the prepared water & sweetener mixture.
+Press the high-speed button and slowly pour in the prepared water & sugar syrup.

 Keep mixing, until the chunks turn into a velvety luscious mango sorbet, about 3-4 minutes.

-I like to eat my vegan mango sorbet straight away -sometimes directly from the food processor.
+I like to eat my vegan mango sorbet straight away.

-If you like a more dense consistency, transfer your sorbet into a large freezable container, let it freeze for a couple of hours, and just let it soften a bit before you start scooping.
+If you like a more dense consistency, transfer your sorbet into a large freezable container and let it freeze for a couple of hours.

 Make sorbet with any fruit!

-You can make a delicious vegan sorbet with pretty much any fruit you like!
-Some of my favourite fruit sorbets include:
+You can use the recipe below to make a delicious vegan sorbet with pretty much any fruit you like!
+Some of my favorite fruit sorbets include:

-• Peach & Amaretto Sorbet (just substitute peach in the recipe below and add 2 tablespoon of amaretto liqueur)
+• Peach & Amaretto Sorbet (just add 2 tablespoon of amaretto liqueur).

 • Strawberry Sorbet